nypesap/nypesap.github.io/docs/2020/faq.md

 ## 7. How much time does it take to implement the Fiori Apps' Usage and start collecting the usage records?

-You can set up and start using Fiori Apps' Usage in under one day.
-The detailed installation steps will guide you through the installation process.
+You can set up and start using Fiori Apps' Usage in a couple of hours.
+The descriptions in [the installation section](FPS01/inst.md) will guide you through all the required steps.
+Should you encounter any problem, you can reach Fiori Apps' Usage team on the support Slack channel or ask us for a screen-sharing session.